veeral-patel/true-positive/docs/administer/users_and_groups.md

 ## Disable a user

 For data integrity, True Positive does not let you delete users.
-You can , however, disable a user to prevent him/her from logging in.
+You can, however, disable a user to prevent him/her from logging in.

+Just click the lock icon next to a user to disable his account.

 The UI will typically only list active users in input fields.
 However, the API makes no distinction between active and disabled users: if you would like to assign a case to a disabled user (as an example), you can